Muddyblack/clab-ui/docs/index.md

 # clab-ui Platform Guide

-This guide explains how `clab-ui`, `containerlab-web`, `clab-api-server`, and `vscode-containerlab` work together as one platform.
+This guide explains how `clab-ui`, `containerlab-app`, `clab-api-server`, and `vscode-containerlab` work together as one platform.
 It is written for maintainers and integrators who need to understand ownership boundaries, integration contracts, and failure modes.

 !!! info "Good starting points"
     - Want the shortest useful full-system orientation?
 Start with [0.
 Platform Deep Dive](00-platform-deep-dive.md).